CFD Trading in Russia

 Contracts for difference (CFDs) are a popular form of derivative trading in Russia.
 They give active traders the flexibility to speculate on upward and downward market movements without owning underlying assets.

 CFDs gained popularity in Russia in the 2000s, but the Central Bank of Russia (CBR) has since tightened its grip on the market.
-For example, in 2021, it published a list of over 1,800 unauthorized foreign CFD providers.
+For example, in 2021, it published a list of over 1,800 unauthorized CFD providers.

 Interested in CFD trading in Russia?
 This guide for beginners unpacks the essentials.